bmitch/churn-php/README.md

 filesToIgnore:
  - src/Commands/ChurnCommand.php
  - src/Results/ResultsParser.php

+# File extensions to use when processing.
+# Default: php
+fileExtensions:
+ - php
+ - inc
  ```

 If a `churn.yml` file is omitted or an individual setting is omitted the default values above will be used.